jiwidi/CurriculumVitae/README.md

 My personal CV, based on `AltaCV, yet another LaTeX CV/Résumé class`.

+It's linked with overleaf to sync `.tex` files and has a github action listening to push events to build `cv.pdf` and push it to master.
+CD for your CV!

 ## Requirements and Compilation

 * pdflatex + biber + pdflatex